google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 black with animated text,
 similar to the desktop worker.

-> To exit the app, you must use the back button, otherwise it will automatically restart.
+> To exit the app, you **must use the back button**, otherwise it will automatically restart.

 The app should show a dialogue where you can enter the URL of the server.
 If your Android device and server are on the same network,